Frequently Asked Questions

 The MS degree program must be completed within five (5) years from the date of admission to the program.
 Failure to complete the program in 5 years will result in the student being declared “inactive.”
 Students declared “inactive” will be ineligible to complete their degree until a new graduate program has been approved by the department and any new or different program requirements then in effect have been met.
 Students declared “inactive” for three (3) years may be dropped from the MS program.
 Students who have been dropped must seek readmission to a specific degree program in the department and meet all existing admission and program requirements.

 The PhD Program Preliminary Examination must be passed within seven (7) years from the date of admission to the program.
 The dissertation must be satisfactorily completed within five (5) years of passing the Preliminary Examination.
 The Graduate School requires that after completion of the Preliminary Examination and all program requirements the student enroll for at least three (3) graduate credits each semester as a “dissertator” until completion of the final oral examination.
 Any student who fails to maintain satisfactory progress toward the degree will be declared “inactive.”
 Students declared “inactive” will be ineligible for any final examination or degree in the department.
 “Inactive” students must have a new graduate program approved and must meet the new program and examination requirements in effect at that time.
+Students declared “inactive” for three years may be dropped from the PhD program.
+Students who have been dropped must seek readmission and meet all existing admission, program, and examination requirements.

 I am a student looking for an internship.
 Are there such opportunities?

-Field experiencesfor higher education or educational policy students are arranged in consultation with a faculty advisor.
+Field experiences for higher education or educational policy students are arranged in consultation with a faculty advisor.
 Students in K-12 Leadership cohorts complete a practicum as part of their degree/certification requirements.

 May I complete my dissertation elsewhere?